ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/index.rst

 You need to replace `<config-key>` with one of the dictionary keys found in src/switf_configs.py.
 Default is "1k[1]-512-256".
+The code will iterate through multiple configurations if you provide the keys as coma-separated arguments `<config_key1>,<config_key2>`.

 Specify the `DASK_SCHEDULER` environment variable to use a specific Dask cluster for your run.